This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 From my perspective, it’s hard to envision that the industry will see such a powerful overhaul as many predicted when initially discussing the future of tourism.
 Now, with a cost of living crisis coming on the back of the pandemic, it’s even more likely that for many travellers, their budget will become the primary factor rather than responsible tourism.

-On the flip side, it seems a surge in once-in-a-lifetime trips are being booked, as we re-consider both our mortality and when we can travel – is a massive influx of tourists to say Antarctica really in line with the expected growth of sustainable tourism?
+On the flip side, it seems there is a surge in once-in-a-lifetime trips being booked as we reconsider both our mortality and when we can travel.
+Is a massive influx of tourists, to say Antarctica, really in line with the expected growth of sustainable tourism?

-That said, there are many ways that we, as travellers, can make a much more powerful impact on our travels – often without spending more money, but spending a little more time researching and planning our trips.
+That said, there are many ways that we, as travellers, can make a much more powerful impact on our travels – often without spending more money but by spending a little more time researching and planning our trips.

 The Tourism Recovery Programme

 As the Chinese philosopher Lao Tzu once said, ‘Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime’ – and on the back of a devastating two years for the travel industry, amongst many others, this couldn’t ring more true.